robenkleene/design-references/premiere-pro/premiere-pro-color.md

 - Switch to the `Color` tab
 - To get other scopes, like a vectorscope, right-click the scope and toggle them on.
+- `HSL Secondary` is for precise control over a specific color, not the overall image.

 ## Adjustment Layers